Top Graduate Degrees in Business (2021)

 Master of Science in Finance

 A graduate degree in finance is for business professionals seeking to advance in finance-centric careers: financial advisors, financial analysts, financial managers, and insurance underwriters.
-These programs build upon undergraduate study of finance, going more in-depth than an MBA program would and preparing graduates to earn the Chartered Financial Analysts (CFA) credential.
+These programs build upon the undergraduate study of finance, going more in-depth than an MBA program would and preparing graduates to earn the Chartered Financial Analysts (CFA) credential.

 Within this degree, some specialization exists: beyond the MS in finance, there is the MS in quantitative finance (MSQF), the MS in risk management (MSRM), and the MS in financial analysis (MSFA).

-• Median annual salary: $129,860 (financial managers)
+• Median annual salary (May 2022): $139,790 (financial managers)

-• Projected growth: 15 percent (financial managers)
+• Projected growth nationally (2022-2032): 16 percent (financial managers)

 Boston University Metropolitan College

 The online master of science in financial management (MSFM) program at BU’s Metropolitan College gives students specialized education in global finance, including investment analysis and international finance.
 Students may choose to add a concentration in either international finance or investment analysis.
-Metropolitan College is a participant in the CFA Institute University Affiliate Program, which acknowledges that the MSFM curriculum adequately prepares students for the CFA exam.
-The program consists of 40 credits.
+Applicants to the program must have an earned bachelor’s degree in any field from a regionally accredited college or university.

 • Location: Boston, MA